sequa-ai/sequa-mcp/README.md

 ## 🤔 What is Sequa?

-Sequa is a **Contextual Knowledge Engine** that unifies code, documentation, tickets and more across *multiple* repositories and continuously streams that context to any LLM‑powered agent.
+Sequa is a **Contextual Knowledge Engine** that unifies code, documentation and more across *multiple* repositories and continuously streams that context to any LLM‑powered agent.
 By injecting deep, current project knowledge, Sequa enables assistants to:

 * Execute architecture aware & cross‑repo tasks
 * Understand project goals and state